Glutathione synthetase: Clinical significance

 Patients with mutations in the GSS gene develop glutathione synthetase (GSS) deficiency, an autosomal recessive disorder.
 Patients develop a wide range of symptoms depending on the severity of the mutations.
 Mildly affected patients experience a compensated haemolytic anaemia because mutations affect stability of the enzyme.
 Moderately and severely affected individuals have enzymes with dysfunctional catalytic sites, rendering it unable to participate in detoxification reactions.
 Physiological symptoms include metabolic acidosis, neurological defects, and increased susceptibility to pathogenic infections.

 Treatment of individuals with glutathione synthetase deficiency generally involve therapeutic treatments to address mild to severe symptoms and conditions.
 In order to treat metabolic acidosis, severely affected patients are given large amounts of bicarbonate and antioxidants such as vitamin E and vitamin C. In mild cases, ascorbate and N-acetylcysteine have been shown to increase glutathione levels and increase erythrocyte production.
-It is important to note that because glutathione synthetase deficiency is so rare, it is poorly understood.
+Bbecause glutathione synthetase deficiency is so rare, it is poorly understood.
 The disease also appears on a spectrum, so it is even more difficult to generalize among the few cases that occur.